JohnnyTeutonic/MLP_Template/README.md

 ```

 ## Future Work
-- Add in functionality for regression - at the moment only classification (both binary and multi-class classification is supported)
+- Add in functionality for regression - at the moment only classification (both binary and multi-class) is supported
+- Add in functionality to use a feature matrix as opposed to a feature vector - the latter is only supported at the moment
+- Add in functionality to support cross-compilation - only Windows is supported at the moment